neondatabase/website/content/docs/serverless/serverless-driver.md

 ## Developing locally with the Neon serverless driver

-The Neon serverless driver allows you to query data over **HTTP** or **WebSockets** in place of TCP, but Postgres does not support those connection methods natively.
-To use the Neon serverless driver locally requires running a local instance of Neon's proxy and configuring it to talk to your local Postgres database.
+The Neon serverless driver enables you to query data over **HTTP** or **WebSockets** instead of TCP, even though Postgres does not natively support these connection methods.
+To use the Neon serverless driver locally, you must run a local instance of Neon's proxy and configure it to connect to your local Postgres database.

-To deploy a local setup, you can follow the steps in this community guide: [Local Development with Neon](https://neon.tech/guides/local-development-with-neon).
-The guide shows how to use a [community-developed Docker compose file](https://github.com/TimoWilhelm/local-neon-http-proxy) to set up a local Postgres database and and Neon proxy service.
-This setup supports connections over both WebSockets and HTTP.
+For a step-by-step guide to setting up a local environment, refer to this community guide: [Local Development with Neon](https://neon.tech/guides/local-development-with-neon).
+The guide demonstrates how to use a [community-developed Docker Compose file](https://github.com/TimoWilhelm/local-neon-http-proxy) to configure a local Postgres database and a Neon proxy service.
+This setup allows connections over both WebSockets and HTTP.

 ## Example applications